peterprototypes/peterprototypes.com/content/blog/huggingface-from-rust/index.md

 +++
-title = "Calling 🤗 Huggingface models from Rust" date = 2023-09-13
+title = "🤗 Calling Hugging Face models from Rust" date = 2023-09-13
-description = "This post describes a simple approach on calling Huggingface ML models from a Rust codebase via Python interop"
+description = "This post describes a simple approach on calling Hugging Face ML models from a Rust codebase via Python interop"
 +++

 ![Connecting](cover.jpg)

-Recently I wanted to include 🤗 Huggingface transformers in a Rust voice assistant I was working on.
+Recently I wanted to include 🤗 **Transformers** in a Rust voice assistant I was working on.
 It's muscle memory for me now to search for a pure Rust implementation of whatever I'm trying to do.
-Unfortunately, even though the machine learning landscape in Rust is gaining momentum, I couldn't find a crate that can load and run the specific set of models I needed on the **GPU**.<!-- more --> Specially the architectures currently popular on [🤗 Huggingface](https://huggingface.co/).
+Unfortunately, even though the machine learning landscape in Rust is gaining momentum, I couldn't find a crate that can load and run the specific set of models I needed on the **GPU**.<!-- more --> Specially the architectures currently popular on [Hugging Face](https://huggingface.co/).

 If you're reading this in a couple of years, first check the state of the art on [Are we learning yet?](https://www.arewelearningyet.com/) The two most capable projects currently are [burn](https://github.com/burn-rs/burn) and [transformer-deploy](https://github.com/ELS-RD/transformer-deploy) Check them out first!
 Both require some conversion steps to be applied to each model, and not all models are supported.
 But if they support your workload, a pure Rust implementation should always be preferred.